RevealBi/Documentation/en/developer/web-sdk/using-the-server-sdk/loading-dashboards.md

 There are two ways to open/save dashboards with the SDK:

   - **Server-side**: First, you specify a dashboard ID in the client page.
-Second, on the server, using a callback method detailed below, you return an instance of Reveal.Sdk.Dashboard class, that you instantiate by passing a dashboard stream, for the corresponding dashboardId, to the constructor of the Dashboard class.
+Second, on the server, using a callback method detailed below, you return an instance of Reveal.Sdk.Dashboard class.
+You instantiate that class by passing a dashboard stream, for the corresponding dashboardId, to the constructor of the Dashboard class.

     Please note that this is the easiest approach and the one recommended when you are first evaluating the SDK.

   - **Client-side**: Here you have full control and more flexibility.
 You provide the stream with the contents of the dashboard on the client page, getting the contents from your own server.